MahaThafar/OncoRTT-Method/README.md

 For any qutions please contact the first author:
 ---------------------------------------------------------------------
 Maha A. Thafar
 Ph.D.
-Candidate | Computer Science
-Computer, Electrical and Mathematical Sciences and Engineering (CEMSE) Division Computational Bioscience Research Center (CBRC) Faculty of Computers and Information Technology, Taif University (TU)
+Candidate and resercher | Computer Science Computer, Electrical and Mathematical Sciences and Engineering (CEMSE) Division Computational Bioscience Research Center (CBRC), King Abdullah university of science and technology Faculty of Computers and Information Technology, Taif University.
 Email: maha.thafar@kaust.edu.sa

 ----